KosinskiLab/pyTME/_sources/quickstart/postprocessing.rst.txt

         Executing the following code will generate a tab-separated file named `output.tsv` with eight columns.
 The z, y and x column correspond to the translation, the euler_z, euler_y and euler_x column to the rotation used to obtain the column score.
 The detail column provides some additional information based on the process with which the peaks were generated.

-        The 1,000 identified peaks with higest score that are separated by at least 20 voxel and no less than 30 voxel distanced from the boundaries of the target will be written to disk when executing the following from within the shell:
+        At most 1,000 peaks top scoring that are separated by at least 20 voxel and no less than 30 voxel distanced from the boundaries of the target will be written to disk when executing the following from within the shell:

         .. code-block:: bash